Psychevus/cryptography-suite/docs/security.md

 While these mechanisms help reduce residual secrets in memory, absolute zeroization cannot be guaranteed on all operating systems and Python implementations.

+- Private keys should always be stored encrypted, either with a strong password or in a hardware-backed keystore (HSM, KMS, etc.).
+Unencrypted PEMs are only acceptable for testing or inside protected containers.
+Set the environment variable `CRYPTOSUITE_STRICT_KEYS=1` to prohibit saving unencrypted keys.